 Stephen was appointed Writer-in-Residence at the Guildhall School of Music in 2014, and was made Professor of Dramatic Writing in 2018.
 With his colleague, Julian Philips, he wrote the libretto for The Tale of Januarie, an adaptation of Chaucer’s The Merchant’s Tale, in Middle English.
 This was staged to great acclaim at the school in 2018.

 Stephen has also continued to work in the field of participatory opera, often in collaboration with Orlando Gough.
-They have produced three operas together – The Finnish Prisoner (Paddock Productions/Finnish National Opera) in 2007, Imago (Glyndebourne 2013) and the forthcoming Bloom Britannia (Barefoot Opera 2022).
+They have produced three operas together – The Finnish Prisoner (Paddock Productions/Finnish National Opera) in 2007, Imago (Glyndebourne 2013) and Bloom Britannia (Barefoot Opera 2022).

-A new chamber opera Raising Icarus, a collaboration with the composer Michael Zev Gordon, will be performed in Birmingham in 2022.
+A new chamber opera Raising Icarus, a collaboration with the composer Michael Zev Gordon, was performed in Birmingham in 2022.
 Amy, an adaptation of Conrad’s Amy Foster, with the composer Rolf Martinsson, is under commission at the Swedish Royal Opera, date tbc.